 Listen to BBC Radio 4's profile of Andy Coulson

-Tim Montgomerie, editor of the ConservativeHome blog, said Mr Coulson's tabloid touch and right-wing instincts brought much-needed balance to the Cameron team.
+Tim Montgomerie, editor of the ConservativeHome blog, said Coulson's tabloid touch and right-wing instincts brought much-needed balance to the Cameron team.

 However, he was accused by one former senior Tory press officer of being a divisive figure.

-Although working in the background, Mr Coulson was a key figure in the new administration, and drew comparisons with Tony Blair's former director of communications, Alastair Campbell.
+Although working in the background, Coulson was a key figure in the new administration, and drew comparisons with Tony Blair's former director of communications, Alastair Campbell.

 In November 2010 he was interviewed as a witness by police.

-That same month the director of public prosecutions, Keir Starmer, said no new charges would be brought in the case, owing to a lack of admissible evidence.
+Shortly afterwards, the director of public prosecutions, Keir Starmer, said no new charges would be brought in the case, owing to a lack of admissible evidence.